 We have integrated Steam Workshop into Chivalry to empower you, the player, to create and share the Chivalry experience that you want to play.
 These maps, mods, and custom assets can be accessed easily in the game through auto downloads upon joining custom content servers.
+You can also create helmet and weapon skins and earn a percentage of the revenue these items generate!

 The Steam Workshop now makes it easier than ever for you to submit custom maps and mods to be played in the actual game!
 To publish a map or mod to the workshop, first read the FAQ below, then click the Launch Editor button on the Chivalry Launcher to begin the upload process.